AzureAD/microsoft-authentication-library-for-dotnet/CONTRIBUTING.md

 Very large PRs that would take hours to review (remember, we're trying to help lots of people at once).
 For larger work areas, please discuss with us to find ways of breaking it down into smaller, incremental pieces that can go into separate PRs.

-### During a pull request review

-A core contributor will review your pull request and provide feedback.
-To ensure that there is not a large backlog of inactive PRs, the pull request will be marked as stale after two weeks of no activity.
-After another four days, it will be closed.

-### Submitting a pull request

-If you're not sure how to create a pull request, read GitHub's [About pull requests ](https://help.github.com/articles/using-pull-requests) article.
-Make sure the repository can build and all tests pass.
-Familiarize yourself with the project workflow and our coding conventions.
-The coding style and general engineering guidelines are published on the Engineering guidelines page.

 ### Ensuring test coverage

 - Tests need to be provided for every bug and feature that is completed.